Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: : Learning-accelerated TE

 \subsection{Overview}

-We first describe the high-level workflow of \sysname during deployment (Figure~\ref{fig:teal-design}).
-On the arrival of new traffic demand matrices or changes in link capacities, \sysname passes the updated demands and capacities into a novel graph neural network (GNN), which we call the \textit{FlowGNN}~(\S\ref{subsec:flow-gnn}).
-We note that link failures are an extreme case of capacity change where the failed link's capacity drops to zero.
-FlowGNN extracts features from demands into an encoded feature vector, known as the ``embedding,'' which captures the information necessary to determine flow allocations in the subsequent stages.
-FlowGNN is highly parameter-efficient and performs feature extraction in a distributed fashion.
+We begin by outlining the workflow of \sysname during deployment (Figure~\ref{fig:teal-design}).
+Upon the arrival of a new traffic demand matrix or a change in link capacity\footnote{We note that link failures can be viewed as an extreme scenario of capacity change, where the capacity of a failed link is reduced to zero.}, \sysname passes the updated traffic demands and current link capacities into a novel graph neural network (GNN) that we call \textit{FlowGNN}~(\S\ref{sec:flow-gnn}).
+FlowGNN learns to transform the demands into compact feature vectors known as ``embeddings,'' which preserve the graph structure and encode the flow information required for the downstream allocation.
+These flow embeddings are extracted by FlowGNN in a parallel and parameter-efficient manner that scales well with the size of the WAN topology.

-In the path formulation of TE, each demand is allocated onto a handful of (\eg four) pre-configured network paths (\S\ref{subsec:te-formulation}). \sysname aggregates flow embeddings that belong to the same demand and sends them to a traffic allocation policy---encoded in a ``policy network''--- to produce the traffic split ratios across the path set.
-The shared policy network processes demands independently in parallel. \sysname trains the policy network offline to coordinate flow allocations and collaboratively optimize a global TE objective (e.g., total flow).
-We achieve this by adapting a \textit{multi-agent reinforcement learning (RL)} algorithm (\S\ref{subsec:marl}) to TE.
-Since the policy network operates on individual demand pairs rather than the entire demand matrix, it is compact with respect to the parameters to learn and is oblivious to the scale of WAN topologies.
+In the widely adopted path formulation of TE (details in Appendix~\ref{sec:te-formulation}), each traffic demand is split into multiple flows over a set of preconfigured paths (e.g., 4 shortest paths~\cite{ncflow,pop}).
+To determine the split ratios of a given demand, \sysname aggregates the embeddings learned for each flow of the demand and inputs them into a shared policy (neural) network.
+The policy network, which allocates demands independently, is trained offline to coordinate flow allocations toward optimizing a global TE objective (e.g., total flow), through a \textit{multi-agent reinforcement learning (RL)} algorithm we customize for TE (\S\ref{sec:marl}).
+This design enables processing demands individually rather than the entire traffic matrix at once, making the policy network more compact (in terms of the parameters to learn) and oblivious to the WAN topology size.